fanchuntsang/fanchuntsang/README.md

-- 👋 Hi, I’m @FanchunTsang
+- 👋 Hi, I’m @fanchuntsang
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java/video game/amine
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on null
-- 📫 How to reach me ...

 <!---
 FanchunTsang/FanchunTsang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.